- 3.7 million lines converted in a single pull request on Sunday March 6, 2022

 The Codemod: Engineering the Migration Machine

-The codemod that performed the migration is itself a significant engineering artifact.
+The codemod is itself a significant engineering artifact.
 It had to handle every type annotation pattern present in 3.7 million lines of production code — including patterns that were technically valid Flow but unusual, patterns generated by code generation tools, and patterns accumulated across years of different engineers with different Flow styles.
-The tool used jscodeshift (a JavaScript codemod toolkit that parses code into an AST, applies transformation functions, and prints the modified AST back to source code while preserving formatting) as its transformation framework, with custom rules for each Flow-to-TypeScript conversion.
+The tool used jscodeshift (an open-source JavaScript codemod toolkit from Facebook that parses code into an AST, applies transformation functions, and prints the modified AST back to source code while preserving formatting) as its transformation framework, with custom rules for each Flow-to-TypeScript conversion.

-- 3.7M — Lines of code converted in the migration — the largest single JavaScript codebase at Stripe, transformed in a single automated operation
+- 3.7M — lines of code converted in the migration — the largest single JavaScript codebase at Stripe

-- 1 PR — Deployment vehicle for the entire migration — ensuring atomic, consistent state across all 3.7 million lines simultaneously
+- 1 PR — deployment vehicle for the entire migration; atomic, consistent state across all 3.7 million lines simultaneously

-- 1 day — Execution time of the migration on March 6, 2022 — months of codemod development compressed into a single Sunday deployment
+- 1 day — execution time; months of codemod development compressed into a single Sunday deployment

 - 100% — TypeScript compilation success rate after migration — the correctness oracle that validated the codemod was production-ready